clipperhouse/uax29/README.md

 ### Uses

 The uax29 module has 4 tokenizers.
 In decreasing granularity: sentences → phrases → words → graphemes.
-Words is the most common use.
+Words and graphemes are the most common uses.

-You might use this for inverted indexes, full-text search, TF-IDF, BM25, embeddings, etc. Anything that needs word boundaries.
+You might use `words` for inverted indexes, full-text search, TF-IDF, BM25, embeddings, etc.

 If you're doing embeddings, the definition of “meaningful unit” will depend on your application.
 You might choose sentences, phrases, words, or a combination.